Skip to Main Content

 “There’s an abundance of data in the literature supporting the benefits of minimally invasive esophagectomy over traditional ‘open’ esophagectomies, including less pain, lower complication rates, less blood loss, shorter hospital stays, faster recovery and a better quality-of-life,” says Groth.
 “A robotic approach allows us to perform complex operations, such as esophagectomy, with a great deal of precision and ensures patients receive the highest standards of oncology care, including a thorough lymph node evaluation, resecting the tumor with negative margins and optimizing long-term survival.”

-Gastroenterology and Hepatology Division is a leader in research to improve outcomes, reduce mortality from liver cancer and other GI diseases
+Leading research to improve outcomes, reduce mortality from liver cancer and other GI diseases

 With over $15 million in research grant funding, the Section continues to be the clinical home for the NIH-funded Digestive Disease Center, one of 17 federally funded centers focusing on research in GI diseases.
 It also serves as the coordinating center for the Texas Collaborative Center for Hepatocellular Cancer, a platform to promote collaboration among scientists, clinicians, community leaders, and policymakers to reduce liver cancer mortality in Texas.
-Additionally, the Section also houses an NCI-funded Translational Research Center and a Program Project focused on improving mortality from liver cancer.

 Regular screenings for H. pylori could dramatically reduce global incidences of gastric cancer

-Regular screenings for the bacteria that causes ulcers, gastritis, and stomach cancer could soon be as common as mammograms and colonoscopies for detecting and preventing cancer.
+Regular screenings for the bacteria that causes ulcers, gastritis and stomach cancer could soon be as common as mammograms and colonoscopies for detecting and preventing cancer.

-Eradicating H. pylori modifies disease risk most dramatically before the onset of precancerous changes in the stomach.
 These findings make a compelling case for regular H. pylori screening for primary GC prevention in all at-risk populations.

 Leaders in per oral endoscopic myotomy (POEM) volume and outcomes